-- (1) Mining activities within a community mining licence reserve area must be managed in accordance with the approved community mining licence reserve area management plan. - (2) An approved community mining licence reserve area management plan may be revised with the approval of the Advisory Council. - (3) A Council of Elders may request technical assistance from the Secretary with drafting a management plan or revised management plan.
+- (1) Mining activities within a community mining licence reserve area must be managed in accordance with the approved community mining licence reserve area management plan. - (2) An approved community mining licence reserve area management plan may be revised with the approval of the Advisory Council. - (3) A community government may request technical assistance from the Secretary with drafting a management plan or revised management plan.

-60 Training to be given to Councils of Elders and Village Assemblies
+60 Training to be given to granting authorities and potential applicants

-- (1) The Department must give training under Subsection (2) to- - (a) if a Council of Elders has proposed the establishment of a community mining licence reserve area members of that Council of Elders and any officer of the Council or other person nominated by the Council; and - (b) if a Council of Elders proposes to delegate authority to issue community mining licences to a Village Assembly under Section 71(2) - members of that Village Assembly and any officer of the Village Assembly or other person nominated by the Village Assembly; and - (c) potential applicants for community mining licences, if a need for such training is identified by the Secretary. - (2) Training under this section must include- - (a) best-practice procedures for the granting, administration and oversight of community mining licences; and - (b) instruction on practices to be followed or avoided when mercury or a prescribed chemical is used to recover minerals; and - (c) instruction on mining methods; and - (d) other subjects as may be decided by the Secretary.
+- (1) The Department must give training under Subsection (2) to- - (a) the granting authority or proposed granting authority (within the meaning of Part 7 Division 1) for community mining licences in the area; and - (b) [Repealed] - (c) potential applicants for community mining licences, if a need for such training is identified by the Secretary. - (2) Training under this section must include- - (a) best-practice procedures for the granting, administration and oversight of community mining licences; and - (b) instruction on practices to be followed or avoided when mercury or a prescribed chemical is used to recover minerals; and - (c) instruction on mining methods; and - (d) other subjects as may be decided by the Secretary.